NikolajHee/RL_private/README.md

 Select the anaconda interpreter in pycharm.
 See:
  - https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html

+# External dependencies
+I will provide instructions on how to do this in windows, since Linux and OS-X is much simpler and the error messages from Gym will explain what you should do.
+Do not hesitate to post on e.g. Piazza if you encounter problems or find solutions.

 ## ffmpeg (Windows)
 - Go to https://ffmpeg.org/download.html#build-windows and select a source.
 In my case I went with  https://www.gyan.dev/ffmpeg/builds/ and selected the first link (https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z).